Yang Caiyu: Career

 In 2003, she sang the ending song of the Chinese animated series The Legend of Nezha.
-In April 2012, she made her acting debut in the short film Boy's Diary, a promotional short film for Peking University.
-In 2014, Yang starred alongside Scott Adkins and Dolph Lundgren in the 3-D movie Legendary: Tomb of the Dragon.
-In 2012, she starred in the TV drama Code of Youth.
+In 2012, she made her acting debut in the short film Boy's Diary, a promotional short film for Peking University and in TV drama Code of Youth.
+In 2013, Yang starred alongside Scott Adkins and Dolph Lundgren in the 3-D movie Legendary.

 In 2015, she starred in the romance film Love in the 1980s, which was directed Huo Jianqi.
 In the film, she played the role of Cheng Liwen.
 The film was nominated in the 18th Shanghai International Film Festival.
 In 2017, she starred in the mystery thriller film Edge of Innocence and on the same year, she starred in the film Youth, which was directed by Feng Xiaogang and written by Yan Geling.
 In the film, she played the role of Lin Dingding and for her performance, she received the Best Supporting Actress Award at the first Marianas International Film Festival in Saipan.

 In 2018, she starred alongside Li Chen and Wang Qianyuan in the adventure suspense TV drama Seven Days.
 In 2020, she starred in the film Only Cloud Knows, which was also directed by Feng Xiaogang.

-In 2021, she starred in a series of short dramas Faith Makes Great, which was made by the National Radio and Television Administration to celebrate the 100th anniversary of the founding of the Communist Party of China.
+In 2021, she starred in a series of short dramas Faith Makes Great, which was made by the National Radio and Television Administration to celebrate the 100th Anniversary of the Chinese Communist Party.
 On the same year, for her performance in the TV drama Like a Flowing River 2, she was nominated for Best Actress in a Chinese Contemporary TV Drama at the 32nd Huading Awards.

 Personal life

-On 6 July 2017, Yang publicly revealed that she was in a relationship with businessman Chen Jinfei, the CEO of Beijing Tongchan Investment Group and Hongxing Entertainment Media Investment Co., Ltd, and is 30 years older than her.
+On 6 July 2017, Yang publicly revealed that she was in a relationship with businessman Chen Jinfei, the CEO of Beijing Tongchan Investment Group and Hongxing Entertainment Media Investment Co., Ltd, and is 30 years her senior.
 Chen was also the member of the 9th and 10th National Committee of the Chinese People's Political Consultative Conference.
 He is also the godfather of Chinese actress Liu Yifei.